efabless/clear_old/README.md

 If the April shuttle does not go out, then the June chipIgnite shuttle will be used which extends delivery to November.

-# CLEAR

-The repo contains the FPGA layout integration with the [Caravel](https://github.com/efabless/caravel.git) chip.
-The content of the repo represemt the first generation version of CLEAR delivered by [@Manarabdelaty](https://github.com/Manarabdelaty/Caravel-OpenFPGA-EF)

 The layout is an 8x8 FPGA fabric generated using [OpenFPGA](https://github.com/lnis-uofu/OpenFPGA) and hardened using [OpenLane](https://github.com/efabless/openlane).